dguest/atlas-dl/_episodes/07-merge-request.md

 # Making a merge request

-The url for your fork will always be something like
+The URL for your fork will always be something like

 ~~~
 https://gitlab.cern.ch/YOUR_USER_NAME/REPOSITORY_NAME